dinhngockhanh/CINner/README.md

-#   Simulating chromosomal instability during tumorigenesis
+#   Simulation algorithm for chromosomal instability during cancer development

+##  Installation

-CINner [1] is a tool to simulate cancer evolution as a selective model driven by mutations and Copy Number Aberrations (CNAs).
+CINner [1] is an algorithm to simulate cancer evolution as a selective model driven by mutations and Copy Number Aberrations (CNAs).
 It is designed to reproduce data from single-cell DNA sequencing such as Direct Library Preparation+ (DLP+).

-## Installation

 CINner requires some external libraries: